Your Full Starter Stack

 $325/yr → about $85 effective | Up to 100,000 pts after $6,000 in 6 months

 4x on dining and 4x on groceries, the two highest earn rates available on any card in those categories. $120 dining credit plus $120 Uber Cash brings the effective cost to about $85.
-Add this once your Chase minimum spends are met, around month 3 or 4.
+Add this once your Chase minimum spends are met.

 Card 5: Capital One Venture X